johnfedoruk/bangular/integration/README.md

 ```

 Note that the `package.json` file uses a special `file://../../dist` scheme
-to reference the Angular packages, so that the locally-built Angular
+to reference the Bangular packages, so that the locally-built Bangular
 is installed into the test app.

 Also, beware of floating (non-locked) dependencies.
 If in doubt